OUR CONSTITUTIONAL OFFICE

 Curt has been recognized by numerous organizations for the work he has done for the citizens of Wyoming, including the distinguished Patrick Henry Award from the Wyoming National Guard Association for his “outstanding and exceptional service to the armed forces.”

 Throughout his career as an elected official, Treasurer Meier has established himself as a champion of the Wyoming and U.S. Constitution, a strong advocate for the rule of law, and a gatekeeper for taxpayer dollars.

-In addition to his public service, Curt is also a successful businessman, operating a 4,300-acre farm and ranch in his hometown of La Grange as well as running an irrigation business.
+In addition to his public service, Curt is also a successful businessman, operating a farm and ranch in his hometown of La Grange as well as running an irrigation business.